Queen Elizabeth II’s coffin takes long road through Scotland

 Just before the proclamation was read Sunday in Edinburgh, a protester appeared with a sign condemning imperialism and urging leaders to “abolish the monarchy.”
 She was taken away by police.
 Reaction was mixed.
 One man shouted, “Let her go!
 It’s free speech!” while others shouted: “Have some respect!”

-Still, there was some booing in Edinburgh when Joseph Morrow, Lord Lyon King of Arms, finished his proclamation with the words “God save the king!”
+Still, there was some booing in Edinburgh when Joseph Morrow, Lord Lyon King of Arms, finished his proclamation with “God save the king!”

 “There’s tens of thousands of people here today to show their respect.
 For them to be here, heckling through things, I think it was terrible.
 If they were so against it, they shouldn’t have come,” she said.

-Still, it was a sign of how some, including Britain’s former colonies, are struggling with the legacy of the monarchy.
+Still, it was a sign of how some, including people in Britain’s former colonies, are struggling with the legacy of the monarchy — and its future.

-Charles, even as he mourned his late mother, was getting to work at Buckingham Palace, meeting with the secretary-general and other representatives of the Commonwealth.
-Many in those nations are grappling with affection for the queen and lingering bitterness over their colonial legacies, which ranged from outright slavery to corporal punishment in African schools to looted artifacts held in British cultural institutions.
+Charles, even as he mourned his late mother, got to work at Buckingham Palace, meeting with the secretary-general and other Commonwealth envoys.
+Many in those nations are grappling with both affection for the queen and lingering bitterness over their colonial legacies, which ranged from slavery to corporal punishment in African schools to looted artifacts held in British cultural institutions.

 Amid the grief enveloping the House of Windsor, there were hints of a possible family reconciliation.
 Prince William and his brother Harry, together with their respective wives, Catherine, Princess of Wales, and Meghan, Duchess of Sussex, delighted mourners near Windsor Castle with a surprise joint appearance Saturday.